Skip to main content

 Yes.
 Space Center Houston is 30 miles southeast of the inner loop with no METRORail connection.
 Rideshare costs $50 or more each way.
 Your best option is a guided tour that includes round-trip transport — several depart daily from Downtown.
 If NASA is a must-do, rent a car for that one day and use METRO for everything else.

-For most World Cup visitors flying in without a car, Midtown is the answer.
+For World Cup visitors who flew in without a car, Midtown was the answer.
 Best Walk Score on the rail line, best nightlife within walking distance, and a 19-minute direct ride to NRG Stadium.
-The Museum District wins on stadium proximity if that matters more, and EaDo wins on Fan Festival energy.
-But Midtown is where the car-free math works best day after day.
-Book on the Red Line corridor, download the RideMETRO app, and leave Houston’s highways to everyone else.
-For the full neighborhood breakdown with hotel picks and price tracking, see the complete Houston World Cup where-to-stay guide.
+The Museum District won on stadium proximity, and EaDo won on Fan Festival energy.
+But Midtown was where the car-free math worked best day after day, and that is still true of the Red Line corridor between events.
+For the full neighborhood breakdown with hotel picks, see the complete Houston World Cup where-to-stay guide.

 This article was researched and written by the RelocateMeTX editorial team with AI-assisted drafting.
 All facts have been verified against primary sources.